Ldavis36706/Building-a-Customer-Onboarding-App/README.md

 - <b>	Extract the local details file name in the Lambda function. </b>

 <br/>
-I tested the funtion by uploading a zipped file to the S3 bucket.
+I tested the function by uploading a zipped file to the S3 bucket.
 Then I checked the CloudWatch logs to verify that it's abstracting the values from the files.

 ![Abstracted Values in Cloud](https://i.imgur.com/nUW8iZq.png)